MSPL: Multi-Step Pseudo-Labeling for Open-Vocabulary Object Detection: Additional Ablation Study

-\textbf{Semantic diversity of pseudo-labels.}\quad To better understand the nature of our pseudo-labels, we further group them into several semantic super-classes using GPT-4o~\citep{gpt4o}, prompted with: ``Question: Group the classes into broader super-classes.''
-As shown in Table~\ref{tab:stat_super}, prominent groups such as \textit{Furniture} and \textit{Animals} emerge, highlighting the robustness of our pipeline in predicting semantically diverse object categories.
+To gain deeper insight into the semantic composition of our pseudo-labels, we categorize them into broader taxonomic super-classes.
+This grouping is performed using GPT-4o~\cite{gpt4o}, which is prompted to perform hierarchical clustering, where these specific object categories are grouped into broader, semantically coherent super-classes.
+As evidenced in~\cref{tab:stat_super}, prominent clusters (\eg, Furniture, Electronics, and Animals) emerge, demonstrating the capability of our pipeline to generate semantically diverse and structurally consistent object categories.

-However, we observe that some categories—particularly abstract or non-object-level concepts such as \textit{Shapes} and \textit{Misc}—often result in vague or inconsistent outputs.
-This suggests that current MLLMs are not yet fully equipped to handle such concepts reliably, indicating potential for future improvement